 QUALIFICATIONS: Consistent with the stated mission of the University to be a world-class institution dedicated to Christian principles and ideals the qualifications for the position include:

-Doctorate in Curriculum and Instruction, English Education, Secondary Literacy Education, or closely related field; rank appropriate record of continuing scholarship, grant writing and grant-funded research; and teaching experience in grades 6-12.
+Doctorate in Curriculum and Instruction, English Education, Secondary Literacy Education, or closely related field

+Rank appropriate record of continuing scholarship, grant writing and grant-funded research

+Teaching experience in grades 6-12.

 RESPONSIBILITIES: The teacher education program in the Department of Curriculum and Instruction includes an undergraduate degree in Middle and Secondary English Language Arts Education and masters and doctoral degrees with emphasis in English and literacy education.
 The primary responsibilities of this position include:

-Teaching in the undergraduate and/or graduate programs; pursuing a relevant research and publication agenda; participating in individual or collaborative activities to secure external funding; Recruiting and mentoring graduate students, including EdD and PhD graduate assistants, and providing service to the department, university and profession.
+Teaching in the undergraduate and/or graduate programs

+Pursuing a relevant research and publication agenda

+Participating in individual or collaborative activities to secure external funding

+Recruiting and mentoring graduate students, including EdD and PhD graduate assistants

+Providing service to the department, university and profession.

 SALARY AND BEGINNING DATE: The salary will be commensurate with qualifications and professional experience.
 The anticipated date of appointment is August 2018.